Edzemundo/DTS_Invoices/README.md

 Menu options include:

-1. Folderize - Organize files into dated folders
+1. Folderize - Organize scanned and renamed files into dated folders
-2. Move all PDFs in directory
+2. Move all PDFs in the current working directory into specified location
-3. Prepend PDFs with 'scan'
+3. Prepend PDFs with 'scan' - necessary for scanning the file (mainly used for rescanning)
-4. Split PDF into multiple PDFs
+4. Split PDF into multiple PDFs - for splitting different pages of PDFs into separate files
+0. Exit

 ### Document Naming Convention